informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 🗂️**Workflow**

-1. Group files into nested folders with logical subdivisions (e.g., separating data files from documentation files, group data files by locally important variables like years or geographic focus, etc.)
+1. Group files into nested folders with logical subdivisions (e.g., separating data files from documentation files, group data files by locally important variables like years or geographic focus, etc.).
-2. Create a folder in box where you can put your transfer.
+2. Create a folder in the [WashU Data Rescue Box](https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti) where you can put your transfer.
 The folder naming convention is: data_transfer_yourinitionals
 4. Navigate to the top folder for the dataset you saved.
 Right click and choose “Compress to…” then ZIP File.
-5. Drop the zipped file into the box folder you created in step 2: https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti
+5. Drop the zipped file into the [Box](https://wustl.box.com/s/cjboayt41bi202zb3ddq44q5jgrmd2ti) folder you created in step 2.
 6. If you cannot access the Box foder, send an email to researchdata@wustl.edu, subject line: “WashU Data Rescue [DATE]” with the date in MM-DD-YYYY formatting.
 Attach the compressed ZIP file you created in step 2.
-7. If files are too large, and you have an active WUSTL key you can request access to transfer via Globus
+7. If files are too large, and you have an active WUSTL key you can request access to transfer via Globus:
    * to get access to the Globus transfer application
-   * you will shoud be prompted to get permision
+   * you will be prompted to get permission
    * if you have trouble, consult with the present coordinators to determine other means of transfer
 8. If files are too large (greater than 2gb), and you DO NOT have an active WUSTL key:
        * consult with the present coordinators to determine other means of transfer.
 9. In the File Transfer Checklist section of the [Dataset Archiving Tracker](https://docs.google.com/spreadsheets/d/13JTbYVAdSgRpwbQ6FZXFkTVqhmokv6g3tCCMbSSug4A/edit?usp=sharing), update the “Transferred to Coordinator?” column for your dataset to “Y”.